nafis00141/TrafficLight-Detection-And-Classification/README.md

 ## AP AND Precision x Recall curve:
+Download [Bosch Small Traffic Lights Dataset and scripts](https://github.com/bosch-ros-pkg/bstld).
+Unzip dataset and go to test folder and copy [groundtruth_file_and_image.py](https://github.com/nafis00141/TL-Detection-And-Classification/blob/master/groundtruth_file_and_image.py).
+Create 2 folders for groundtruths and images.

+run the command: `python groundtruth_file_and_image.py input_yaml FolderNameForGroundTruths FolderNameForImages`

+this will generate GroundTruths and Images for testing from Test Data

+#### Or

 Download groundtruths and detections [Link](https://drive.google.com/file/d/1KZBb6pCyMLO757g5WV_ADTFtwGaW3bT8/view?usp=sharing) unzip it and store it in TL-Detection-Metrics/Object-Detection-Metrics-master folder.